CALS News

 - How does SNU plan to use the Gwanak Arboretum going forward?

-SNU intends to focus on education and research.
+SNU plans to focus on education and research.
 Any public programs for recreation or community engagement will be led by Anyang City.
 While we may offer limited support if needed, our priority—as clearly stated in the agreement—is academic use.
-We also want to avoid the path taken by other arboretums in urbanized areas, where recreational use has diminished their scientific role.
+Furthermore, we seek to avoid the practices of other arboretums in urbanized areas that hinder their scientific role by being used solely for recreational purposes.
 Our goal is to manage the remaining area of the Gwanak Arboretum systematically, preserving its ecological and historical significance.

-Until now, SNU has prioritized building a positive relationship with the local community to facilitate the land transfer.
+So far, SNU has prioritized building positive relationships with the local community to facilitate the land transfer.
 Once the process is complete, we plan to actively develop educational and experiential programs for SNU members to make full use of the arboretum.
 I encourage students, faculty, and staff to visit and engage with the arboretum.

 Also, I ask for your continued interest in the free transfer of other experimental forests.
 The total arboretum-designated area surrounding Gwanak Mountain and its vicinity spans 1,550.6 hectares.
-The current discussions involve only about 93.7 ha, with the Anyang portion being 90 ha—just a small part of the whole.
-Since the incorporation of SNU, land transfer discussions have been delayed for more than a decade, and many faculty who initially advocated for it have retired.
-As time passes, attention to this issue is fading.
+The current discussions involve only about 93.7 ha, with the Anyang portion being 90 ha—just a small part of the total.
+Since the incorporation of SNU, land transfer discussions have been delayed for more than a decade, and many professors who initially advocated for it have retired.
+Interest in this issue has waned over time.
 I hope this agreement with Anyang City becomes an opportunity to build consensus within the university about the importance of reclaiming these national assets.